top of page

 While Realtor/Google Maps don't show this, there are TWO streams which cross the 3011 property: Laura Brook and Vandrishe Creek.

-Note the missing Creek name,
+Note the missing Creek name (in black),

-and the incorrect location for Laura Brook
+and the incorrect location for Laura Brook, below

 Google Map view-3a.jpg

-Here is where the two streams are actually located,
+Here is where the two streams are actually located:

 Satellite view-corrections-1.jpg